SUPPLEMENTAL SECURITY INCOME (SSI) APPLICATION PROCESS AND APPLICANTS' RIGHTS

 You can apply for SSI benefits by:

 Calling us at 1-800-772-1213 (or TTY 1-800-325-0778 if you are deaf or hard of hearing) and making an appointment to apply for SSI benefits.
 If you are deaf or hard of hearing, we also will take your telecommunications relay services (TRS) assisted calls at 1-800-772-1213.
-With an appointment, one of our representatives will help you apply for benefits.
-You can have an appointment to apply for SSI benefits on the telephone or in person at your local Social Security office to file for SSI benefits.
+You can have a telephone appointment with one of our representatives at your local Social Security office to file for SSI benefits.